redox-os/book/src/ch09-02-coding-and-building.md

 ## Development Tips

 - Make sure your build system is up-to-date, read [this](./ch08-06-build-system-reference.md#update-the-build-system) section in case of doubt.
-- If some program can't build or work properly, remember that something could be missing/hiding on [relibc](https://gitlab.redox-os.org/redox-os/relibc), some function or bug.
+- If some program can't build or work properly, remember that something could be missing/hiding on [relibc](https://gitlab.redox-os.org/redox-os/relibc), some missing function or bug.
-- If you have some error on QEMU, remember to test different settings or check your operating system (Debian, Ubuntu and Pop OS! are the recommend Linux distributions to do testing/development for Redox).
+- If you have some error on QEMU, remember to test different settings or verify your operating system (Pop_OS!, Ubuntu, Debian and Fedora are the recommend Linux distributions to do testing/development for Redox).
 - Remember to log all errors, you can use this command as example:

 ```sh